OpenHack/openhack.github.com/louisville/index.markdown

 before.
 We are loosely adopting a structure that has worked well for other OpenHack meetups.

-- 6:00 - Meet and Greet, Introductions - Please share who you are, and what you do.
+- 6:00 - Meet and Greet, Please share who you are, and what interests you.
-- 6:15 - Hack!
+- 6:15 - Hack.
-- 9:00 - Wrap-up and doors close (or do they?)
+- 9:00 - Wrap-up.

 We'll begin with introductions around 6.
 Just say who you are, what you do and where you do it (if you want to), what languages/frameworks you work with, and